-At Rave Coffee, we believe fresh is best.
-That’s why we always recommend purchasing whole coffee beans and grinding the amount you require when you’re making coffee rather than buying pre-ground coffee.
+At Rave Coffee, we believe fresh is best when it comes to premium coffee beans.
+That’s why we always recommend purchasing whole coffee and grinding the amount you require when you’re making coffee rather than buying pre-ground coffee.

 The size of the coffee grind is a crucial factor when making a perfect cup of coffee.
 Coffee is ground into different sizes, from coarse to fine, which affect the flavour and strength of the brew.
 Various brewing techniques require different grind sizes.
 Coarser grinds produce milder and smoother flavours, while finer grinds create more robust and intense-tasting coffees.